MalikSamouh/44b5c761/README.md

 3. **Smooth Animations**

    - Calls collapse smoothly on archive/unarchive.
-   - If the last call in a date group is archived, the date heading also collapses gracefully.

 4. **Material-UI**
    - Leverages Material-UI for styling, theming, icons, and transitions.